xrander/Health-data/README.md

 ## Questions
 Based on the data available the following questions will be answered
-- Which age is the most in the hospital?
+- Which age group is the most in the hospital?
 - which age group of patients dies more in the hospital?
 - which gender is the most prevalent in the hospital?
 - which gender group is having the highest number of death?
 - how many patients died in the hospital with atrial fibrillation?
-- how many male and female died in the hospital having atrial fibrillation?
 - how many patients in the hospital have depression?
 - Is there a correlation between depression and aging?
 - what is the rate of non-survived patients with hypertension?
+- Rate of gender with hypertension
 - How many patients with renal failure are alive in the hospital?
 - how many patients in the hospital with Hperlipemia are dead?
 - how many patients in the hospital with Anemia are dead?
 - What is the proportion of survival and non-survival between diabetic and non-diabetic patients
-- What is the proportion of survival and non-survival between depressed and non-depressed patients
-- Which of the gender have the highest proportion of death
-- What is the proportion of patients alive and patients dead
+- What is the proportion of survival and non-survival between depressed and non-depressed patients -- (a) What is the proportion of depressed and non-depressed that survived -- (b) What is the proportion of depressed and non-depressed that did not survive
-- Is there a correlation between being dead and depressed?